Scholarly Works

 Archival Capstone: Crowdsourcing, Zooniverse, and Archives

 This paper was written as one of the final components of my Archives and Special Collections Certificate.
 I enjoyed exploring the scholarly literature regarding the Zooniverse platform, which I have been a member of for several years.
 It was interesting to review the variety of projects that have been conducted on crowdsourcing platforms and how the concept has evolved over time.
+Since my goal is to become an archivist, it is important that I have a grasp of the tools that are at my disposal.

 Link to view my Archival Capstone paper here.